Best gaming keyboards: Our picks for the top budget, mid-tier, and RGB boards

 And it’s worth calling out Corsair’s semi-proprietary Cherry MX Speed switch, too.
 (I say semi-proprietary because you can find the same design under the name MX Silver from other manufacturers.)
 The MX Speed switch is a linear design, but has even less resistance than longtime gaming favorite Cherry Reds.
 Your fingers will fly over these switches, a fact that’s good for gaming but somewhat problematic for actual typing—even a feather-light touch can accidentally trigger a keypress.
 The resistance is that low.

 I came to love the MX Speed switch though after spending a few weeks with it.
 It’ll never replace my beloved Cherry Blues for typing, but in concert with everything else the K95 RGB Platinum has to offer?
 It almost makes $200 for a keyboard seem like a sane amount to spend.
 Almost.
-(Read the full review.)
+(Read the full review of the Corsair K95 RGB Platinum.)

 Why so many Cherry recommendations?